goose-ws/scribble/README.md

       * When your TTRPG session is over, download the **multi-track FLAC zip file** from Craig.
       * Place the entire `.zip` file into the `app/Sessions` directory.
       * Scribble will automatically detect and process the file on its next cycle (defined by `RESPAWN_TIME`).
+      * Alternatively, `.zip` files can be uploaded (by link, or from your filesystem) via the web UI.

 ## Configuration